Resources for education and compliance

 The FSANZ website has a food allergen portal developed as part of the Allergen Collaboration which contains information for various sectors regarding food allergen management.

 Implementation Subcommittee for Food Regulation (ISFR)

-For procedures for investigating and reporting of consumer complaints and incidents of undeclared food allergens, supplementary to standard food investigation protocols.
+For procedures for investigating and reporting of consumer complaints and incidents of undeclared food allergens.

-Provides authorised officers with principles to guide the inspection of food businesses.
-Inspection of food premises is an important activity to assess compliance with the Australia New Zealand Food Standards Code and food act provisions.
+Provides authorised officers with information on the inspection of food businesses.
+Inspection of food premises is an important activity to assess compliance with the Australia New Zealand Food Standards Code and food acts.

 To assist with consistent compliance, monitoring and enforcement by food regulation agencies, ISFR has developed a number of resources.

-The Australia and New Zealand Food Regulation Compliance, Monitoring and Enforcement Strategy provides guidance for food regulators, including guiding principles and appendices to outline actions that may be taken.
+The Australia and New Zealand Food Regulation Compliance, Monitoring and Enforcement Strategy provides guidance for food regulators, including actions that may be taken.

 State and territory enforcement agencies